BBC News anchor becomes emotional during Zaghari-Ratcliffe announcement

 Mrs Zaghari-Ratcliffe and her fellow detainee Anoosheh Ashoori are believed to be heading to Tehran airport in a bid to leave the country.

-While announcing the breaking story on BBC news, presenter Gosling was visibly overcome with emotion.
+While announcing the breaking story on BBC news, Ms Gosling was visibly overcome with emotion.

 The broadcast journalist, 51, said: “Sorry, this is a moving moment because these are people who have been detained for some time.